 - you have or have had any medical conditions or procedures, especially the following:

 - heart problems or high blood pressure

-- blood disease or bleeding problems
+- blood diseases or bleeding problems

-- heavy or unusual periods
+- heavy or unusual menstrual periods

-- medical or dental procedure
+- medical, surgical or dental procedure

 - stomach ulcer